benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 16.md

 These are **implicit** feedback signals measured directly at the sender.
 #ACK #RTO #RTT

-**Knobs**
-- Something you use to "probe" the available bottleneck capacity
+**Knobs** are something you use to "probe" the available bottleneck capacity

+### Sense and React
+With sense and react, we ideally want to be in the **steady state**, which we achieve using congestion control algorithms.